-I know this sounds like hyperbole but I was overwhelmed almost to the brink of crying tears of joy from what I saw during the week I spent driving Iceland’s Ring road, the highway 1 that circles the parameter of the country covering 828 miles (1332 km).
+I know this sounds like hyperbole but I was overwhelmed almost to the brink of crying tears of joy from what I saw during the week I spent driving Iceland’s Ring Road, the highway 1 that circles the perimeter of the country covering 828 miles (1332 km).
 The landscape changed constantly, providing perfect photo ops at every turn.
 Really, just about every single turn!

 I just couldn’t believe that scenery could really look like that on earth.
 There were so many waterfalls, we just stopped pointing them out to each other the third day into the drive, and the landscape changed so often, we never got bored.

 One of my early goals was to find some places in Iceland that weren’t written about as much, or where I might escape other tourists.
 Some of the following on this itinerary are tourist favorites (and rightly so), and some you might just get all to yourself.
 Some are accessible with any kind of car, and some require a 4×4.
 Some are directly off of the ring road, and some require a (worthwhile) detour.